patchlevel/event-sourcing/docs/pages/personal_data.md

     }
 }
 ```
+!!! tip

+    You can use the `PersonalData` in aggregates for snapshots too.

 If the information could not be decrypted, then a fallback value is inserted.
 The default fallback value is `null`.
 You can change this by setting the `fallback` parameter.